saket-karajagi/api-ingestion/api_ingestion/README.md

 _Ouch._

 ## Planned Improvements:
-1. A dimensional model more specific to business use case, including storing the history using Slowly Changing Dimensions and each dimension in separate tables with data backfilled for time, date, address, cuisines, restaurants and grade
+1. A dimensional model more specific to a business use case, including storing the history using Slowly Changing Dimensions and Conformed Dimensions backfilled for time, date, address, cuisines, restaurants and grade
-2. It would’ve been interesting to perform more interesting analysis such as which/how many restaurants had their grades improve overtime, or which zipcodes had the worst violations in the city
+2. It would’ve been interesting to perform more analysis such as which/how many restaurants had their grades improve overtime, or which zipcodes had the worst violations in the city
-3. UPSERT / MERGE into the destination table instead of TRUNCATE / INSERT to overwrite data that is updated, and perform no action if stays the same
+3. UPSERT / MERGE into the destination table instead of INSERT /SELECT WHERE NOT EXISTS to overwrite data that is updated, and perform no action if stays the same
 4. Better orchestration using Airflow, logging and alerting for the process
 5. Database credentials better secured in a conf file in Airflow